How to create and manage Virtual Private Clouds on CoreWeave Kubernetes Service

 Disables external propagation for this prefix, preventing the advertisement of the address space to external networks.

-You can add additional Host Prefixes at any time, but you cannot remove an existing Host Prefix.
+You can add more Host Prefixes at any time, but you can’t remove an existing Host Prefix.

-The VPCs page displays a list of your current VPCs and their statuses.You can sort VPCs by Name, Zone, Age, or Status.
+This section covers ongoing management tasks for existing VPCs, including how to sort, edit, and delete them.
+After you create a VPC, you can edit its configuration or remove it when you no longer need it.
+The VPCs page displays a list of your VPCs and their statuses.You can sort VPCs by Name, Zone, Age, or Status.
 Use the arrow buttons near each field to sort the list accordingly.

-To make changes to an existing VPC, click the vertical ellipse menu button to the right of the VPC’s name.
-Then, click the Edit button.This opens the Edit VPC window, which includes all the same options presented in the Create VPC window.
+To make changes to an existing VPC, click the vertical ellipsis menu button to the right of the VPC name.
+Then, click the Edit button.This opens the Edit VPC window, which includes all the same options as the Create VPC window.